NUM-Forschungsdatenplattform/num-ops-guide/README.md

 - update the annotation on the configMap `bundele-xml`

 After the deployment:
-- check the configMap `bundele-xml` and restart Fhir server and BPEs
+- check the configMap `bundele-xml` and restart Fhir servers and BPEs
-- check logs of Fhir server and BPEs
+- check logs of Fhir servers and BPEs

 ### Ping Pong Test